-- A client's order to trade sent to the PPAT is part of the client's own trading strategy and does not constitute information under REMIT, as far as the client is concerned.
-Therefore, it is not considered inside information from the client's perspective.
-However, it can qualify as inside information for the PPAT, as it is not part of the PPAT 'own trading strategy' but rather the strategy of their client.
-Notwithstanding, the PPAT is not the relevant Market Participant that has to publish such information, as Article 4(1) of REMIT requires that inside information is published only in respect of business or facilities which the market participant concerned, or its parent undertaking or related undertaking, owns or controls or for whose operational matters that market participant or undertaking is responsible. - In a situation (different from the one explained in the example above) where the order from the client to the PPAT is based on inside information, the responsibility for the breach of insider trading under Article 3(1)(a) of REMIT lies with the client and not the PPAT (in this case it is the client that is acquiring a WEP, on its own account, indirectly, i.e. through a PPAT).
+- Article 2(1)(ca) of REMIT considers that "information which is conveyed by a market participant, or by other persons acting on the market participant's behalf, to a service provider trading on the market participant's behalf and relating to the market participant's pending orders in wholesale energy products (...)" qualifies as information under REMIT. - In that context, if, on the one side, a client's order to trade is part of the client's own trading strategy and does not constitute inside information under REMIT, as far as the client is concerned, on the other side, the communication of that information to the PPAT is to be considered inside information if it is precise, and relates directly or indirectly to one or more wholesale energy products.
+Notwithstanding, the PPAT does not have to publish such information, as Article 4(1) of REMIT requires that inside information is published only in respect of business or facilities which the market participant concerned, or its parent undertaking or related undertaking, owns or controls or for whose operational matters that market participant or undertaking is responsible.

+- In a situation (different from the one explained in the example above) where the order from the client to the PPAT is based on inside information, the responsibility for the breach of insider trading under Article 3(1)(a) of REMIT lies with the client and not the PPAT (in this case it is the client that is acquiring a wholesale energy product, on its own account, indirectly, i.e. through a PPAT).
 In case the PPAT is aware that the client's order is based on inside information (even in situations where the PPAT is not aware of the exact content of that information), the PPAT is required to comply with their obligations under Article 15 of REMIT and notify the relevant NRA about the suspicious order or transaction.